The64thGamer/cheeseepedia/content/wiki/studio-c.md

 - Studio C Beta Prototype: Extinct as of July 2024
 - Studio C Beta: 30 left as of August 2024
 - Small-Town Studio C: 16 left as of August 2024
-- Remnants of the original prototype Studio C Show Remain in the programming room of the {{< wiki-link "Chuck E Cheese's Corporate Office" >}}.
+- Remnants of the original prototype Studio C Show Remain in the programming room of the {{< wiki-link "Chuck E. Cheese's Corporate Office" >}}.
 - The oldest operating Studio C location is the Spartanburg, South Carolina location as of August 2024, opening in March 1999.
 - Studio C is no longer programmed as of September 19, 2022, as the Chuck E. Cheese Halloween Boo-Tacular Show 2022 has started playing. this also applies to Studio C HD stages, which are the {{< wiki-link "Galaxy Stage" >}}, {{< wiki-link "Circles of Light" >}}, and {{< wiki-link "Chuck E Live Stage (Dance Floor)" >}}.